 Cash is like a naughty little boy: he is very smart and tries to get away with things at the beginning.
 When he arrives in his new home, it will take him about a week to settle in, and during that first week he will act wild and try to test his person to figure out if he can get away with things.
 Once he knows that his person is the leader and he can’t get away with things he will become a very obedient dog, so he needs someone firm who will set boundaries and rules.

-When he first meets new people, he is ok with them but doesn’t like a new person to be all over him.
-Since he is very treat focused, however, lots of treats and some nice walks will make you his best friend.
+He has been great when meeting new people, and a treat is definitely the way to steal his heart.
 He attaches to his person very quickly and will follow him/her everywhere.
 He will not do well if left alone for long hours – he will get bored and will look for things to do: he’s not exactly destructive, but he might chew little things here and there, which is why we think that another dog might keep his mind busy, but someone who works from home or is home a lot, or someone willing to send him to daycare would be the best type of home for him.

-Cash had been left at a shelter due to escaping from the yard of his previous home, so in his future home he will need a secure yard and fence.
-According to his previous owners he is friendly with kids, but while under our care he has never been around kids.
+Cash had been left at a shelter due to escaping from the yard of his previous home, so in his future home he will need a secure yard and a min.
+6-foot fence.
 He is up-to-date on all his vaccinations, is microchipped and dewormed; also, he has been given flea meds and will be groomed before adoption.
 Cash is one of those dogs that needs the right owner – someone familiar with the German Shepherd breed and who can set boundaries from day one.